chan3785/supertell/README.md

   - A user-friendly UI/UX allows users to predict, check results, and claim rewards seamlessly.

 - **Developed Using PancakeSwap Code**
-  - The platform leverages a modified version of PancakeSwap’s proven prediction market code.
+  - The platform leverages a modified version of proven prediction market code.
   - A thorough security audit of the smart contract is planned to ensure future robustness.

 - **Diverse Prediction Markets**